kali-linex/linex/Documentation/process/security-bugs.rst

 Security bugs
 =============

-Linux kernel developers take security very seriously.
+Linex kernel developers take security very seriously.
 As such, we'd like to know when a security bug is found so that it can be fixed and disclosed as quickly as possible.
-Please report security bugs to the Linux kernel security team.
+Please report security bugs to the Linex kernel security team.

 Contact
 -------

-The Linux kernel security team can be contacted by email at
+The Linex kernel security team can be contacted by email at
 <security@kernel.org>.
 This is a private list of security officers
 who will help verify the bug report and develop and release a fix.
 If you already have a fix, please include it with your report, as